-As for the nature of their failure, it is hard for many to admit without having physical damage to these glands.
+As for the nature of their failure, it is hard for many doctors to admit without your having physical damage to these glands, perhaps from a motor vehicle accident.
 This is why central hypothyroidism is so rarely diagnosed.

-According to Bianco’s work at the molecular level, TSH secretion is a response not only to thyroid hormone, but also a multitude of other health and environmental factors that can reduce D2 expression and change thyroid hormone receptor sensitivity in the hypothalamus and pituitary (Bianco, 2019).
+According to Bianco and colleagues’ review, at the molecular level, TSH secretion is a response not only to thyroid hormone, but also a multitude of other health and environmental factors that can reduce D2 expression and change thyroid hormone receptor sensitivity in the hypothalamus and pituitary (Bianco, 2019).

-(NOTE: Bianco apparently knows well and teaches the principles that lead to a falsely normalized or falsely low TSH in many states of health.
-However, he has not yet brought himself to say anything directly against the TSH test and the use of TSH normalization as therapeutic target in treated hypothyroidism.
-This is unfortunate both for the sake of scientific integrity and for the many patients whose therapy he could improve by expressing the logical conclusions of his studies.)
+(NOTE: Bianco and team know well and teaches the principles that lead to a falsely normalized or falsely low TSH in many states of health.
+However, they have not yet brought themselves to say anything directly against the TSH test and the use of TSH normalization as therapeutic target in treated hypothyroidism.
+This is unfortunate both for the sake of scientific integrity and for the many patients whose therapy they could improve by expressing the logical conclusions of such a scientific review.)

 If you want to see a list of health conditions in which TSH secretion seems to be confused or clueless about the state of thyroid hormones flowing through the bloodstream and supplying the rest of the body, take a peek at this table in Chatzitomaris et al, 2017.